backupbrew/switchbrew/SPL services.md

 ## GenerateAesKek

-Takes 16-bytes as input and two u32s.
-Outputs random-looking 16-bytes.
+Takes a 16-byte seed ("BisEncryptionKeySourceForKek") and two words ("KeyGeneration" and "option") as input.
+KeyGeneration ranges from 0 to 2.

 Same input gives same output.
 Output changes when system is rebooted.